Posted in Blog, Healthcare, Hunger

-“These proposed cuts are rushed and do not weigh the immediate effects that they would have on our community,” says South Carolina Appleseed Legal Justice Center Executive Director Bridget Brown.
-“They would immediately impact access to healthcare to those who need it most – this includes seniors, children, low income families, and people with disabilities.
-And the impact would not be temporary, but rather long-lasting and devastating for South Carolinians all across the state.”
+The proposed cuts would immediately impact access to healthcare to those who need it most – this includes seniors, children, low-income families, and people with disabilities.
+And the impact would not be temporary, but rather long-lasting and devastating for South Carolinians all across the state.” says South Carolina Appleseed Legal Justice Center Executive Director Bridget Brown.

-The letter also notes that cuts to SNAP would affect over 600,000 South Carolinians, not only increasing the risk of hunger in the state but further impacting the local economy.
+The letter also notes that cuts to SNAP would directly affect over 143,000 South Carolinians, not only increasing the risk of hunger in the state but further impacting the local economy.
 For every dollar spent, SNAP generates about one dollar and fifty cents of economic revenue, with locally purchased food at 5,200 authorized retail locations in South Carolina.
+SNAP brought $1.7 billion in sales to South Carolina in 2023 through 5,195 retailers across the state.

 Join us in discussing the importance of these programs today by using our action tool to contact your SC Congressional Leaders.
 It only takes a moment to use and makes a tremendous difference!